 Local tip: Pause here on the way in rather than only on the way out.
 The temple makes much more sense when you notice how it frames the entrance to the Acropolis before the Parthenon takes over your attention.

-Interactive map showing the location of Within the Acropolis, Athens in Santorini, Greece
+Interactive map showing the location of Temple of Athena Nike, Acropolis of Athens, Athens 105 58, Greece

 Loading map...